TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/multi-boot-from-one-partition.md

 **Important Notes:**
 1. In Phase 5 Steps C and D are reversed from their order in Phase 3

-2. To edit /boot/grub/grub.cfg in your secondary distro you will use Root Mode Crusader's **F4 Edit**.
+2. To edit /boot/grub/grub.cfg in your secondary distro you will use Root Mode Krusader's **F4 Edit**.
 It has a similar Find & Replace to Kate.
 Use **CTRL+R** to open it.

 3. The path to find the subvolumes on the Kubuntu Live USB is: